Hidden symmetries and Killing spinor of 5-dimensional minimal gauged supergravity solutions: Introduction

+The motivation to study the D=5 minimal gauged supergravity stems from the fact that this is the low energy compactification of type IIB superstring theory and moreover its properties match the 4-dimensional boundary of the $AdS_5$ in AdS/CFT correspondence.
+So our task here is to extend the work done in finding the hidden symmetries of the most general non-extremal rotating black hole solution of the D=5 minimal gauged supergravity theory, the Chong-Cveti$\check{c}$-L\"{u}-Pope black hole spacetime by \cite{26} and find new GSK and GKY tensors for it.
+Our work is inscribed together with previous work to extend the study of higher dimensional vacuum solutions to those with gauge fields and cosmological constant.
+The result of this study partially answers to interesting questions related to the significance of GKY and GSK tensors, their relations to generalized hidden symmetries and algebraic type of solutions \cite{26}.

+The Kerr-dS black hole in 5-dimensional minimal gauged supergravity, the CCLP black hole is also a Sasaki deformed by torsion metric \cite{50}, so it has that in common with the Houri-Takeuchi-Yasui metric \cite{50} for which we find a Killing spinor and which is a generalization of the 5-dimensional toric Sasaki-Einstein spacetime $L^{a,b,c}$, obtained by basically taking a certain limit of a generalization of the global metric of $L^{a,b,c}$.
+Sasaki with torsion Euclidean versions of Lorentzian 5-dimensional minimal gauged supergravity can be obtained via a Wick rotation.

-In this paper we present some relevant calculus with torsion in section 2; then in section 3 we introduce some results obtained by Carter in the context of the Kerr-Newman black-hole, dubbed the Killing-Maxwell system and we also review some results obtained previously in [17] where Dirac-type operators were constructed to describe hidden symmetries (here we write them out specifically in the framework of the Killing-Maxwell system of the Kerr-Newman black hole).
-We then study in section 4 the Killing-Maxwell system in the context of D=5 minimal gauged supergravity and we review the structure of the Chong-Cveti$\check{c}$-L\"{u}-Pope (CCLP) black hole spacetime and the fact that this spacetime has the structure of a hyper-K\"{a}hler spacetime deformed by torsion.
-We find two more generalized St\"{a}ckel-Killing tensors for this spacetime.
-Finally, in section 5 we explicitly extract a Killing spinor for a specific manifold endowed with a Sasaki structure deformed by torsion, that is a solution of minimal gauged supergravity in 5 dimensions.
+In section \ref{sect2} we start by presenting some relevant calculus relations with torsion.
+In section \ref{sec3} we introduce some results obtained by Carter in the context of the Kerr-Newman black-hole, dubbed the Killing-Maxwell system, and we also review some results obtained previously in \cite{17} where Dirac-type operators were constructed to describe hidden symmetries (here we write them out specifically in the framework of the Killing-Maxwell system of the Kerr-Newman black hole).
+We then generalize in section \ref{sec4} Carter's Killing-Maxwell system in the context of D=5 minimal gauged supergravity (new result), we review the structure of the CCLP black hole and we find two new GSK and GKY tensors for this spacetime.
+In section \ref{sec5} we explicitly find a Killing spinor for a specific manifold endowed with a Sasaki structure deformed by torsion, that is a solution of minimal gauged supergravity in 5 dimensions.
+In conclusion, we introduce in this paper two new results with direct application in 5-dimensional minimal gauged supergravity.